MitsuhiroYabu/GroovyCrocodile/README.md

 - Ruler
 - Scissors
 - Cutter
-- Seaweed
+- Glue stick
 - Woodworking bond
-- Tape (curing tape)
+- Tape (Curing tape)
-- Name pen
+- Felt-tip pen

 ## How to make
-Please see this video for how to make it.
+Please see [this video](https://youtu.be/Rg-PhzguhvI) for how to make it.

 ## Application
 We are considering the following functions.
 If you have any good ideas, please share them.